The Age of Steel: Production

-Pete derisively calls the Preachers "Scooby-Doo and his gang" and compares their van to the Mystery Machine.
-As noted by Noel Clarke on the commentary, Mickey phones Rose and says "I'm coming to get you!", which echoes the Ninth Doctor's words to her at the climax of "Bad Wolf".

 Broadcast and reception

 The average overnight viewing figure for this episode was 6.85 million (a 36% share), peaking at 7.7 million.
 The final figure rose to 7.63 million.
 It received an Appreciation Index of 86.

 This episode was released together with "Rise of the Cybermen" and "The Idiot's Lantern" as a basic DVD with no special features.
 It was also released in the complete series 2 box set and the Doctor Who Cybermen collection.

 IGN's Ahsan Haque gave "The Age of Steel" a rating of 7.9 out of 10, praising the way Mickey became independent.
 However, he noted that it worked as a "popcorn episode", with the Cybermen story being a "letdown" and "by-the-book", with the conversation between the Doctor and Lumic about emotions something that was commonly covered in science fiction.
 Nick Setchfield of SFX gave the two-parter a positive review, highlighting Harper's direction which he felt added imagination and menace to the Cybermen and the parallel universe.
 However, he felt that Lloyd-Pack's performance was too over-the-top for the current "subtler" incarnation of Doctor Who, which made him come across as "jarringly two-dimensional".